 To waive the one-day layover requirement of Rule XIII, clause 6(a), for a special rule, the Rules Committee may report a special rule that waives this requirement.
 The rule providing this waiver is subject to the same one-day layover requirement.
 If such a special rule is adopted, the House can then consider and adopt a special rule providing for the consideration of a measure later on the same legislative day.
 The special rule for the consideration of the measure can waive the 72-hour availability requirement for the measure.
 In this way, the House of Representatives, by majority vote, has the potential to call up, debate, and pass a measure in a single day even if the measure has not been made available prior to consideration.
-In order to achieve this result, however, the Rules Committee must have reported the additional special rule on the previous legislative day.
+In order to achieve this result, however, the Rules Committee must have reported the additional special rule on the previous legislative day or made a draft of its proposed text available prior to the convening of the legislative day.